citp/privacy-policy-historical/t/te/ter/teradek.com.md

   * **Affiliated Businesses We Do Not Control:** We work closely with affiliated businesses.
 In some cases, these businesses operate stores similar to Teradek or sell offerings to you similar to Teradek.
 In other cases, we may operate stores, provide services, or sell product lines jointly with these businesses.
 You can tell when a third party is involved in your transactions, and we share customer information related to those transactions with that third party.

   * **Third-Party Service Providers:** We may employ other companies and individuals to perform functions on our behalf.
-Examples include fulfilling orders, delivering packages, sending postal mail and e-mail, removing repetitive information from customer lists, analyzing data, providing marketing assistance, providing search results and links (including paid listings and links), processing credit card payments, and providing customer service.
+Examples include fulfilling orders, delivering packages, sending postal mail and e-mail, removing repetitive information from customer lists, analyzing data (such as Google Analytics and some of its features, e.g remarketing), providing marketing assistance, providing search results and links (including paid listings and links), processing credit card payments, and providing customer service.
 They have access to personal information needed to perform their functions, but may not use it for other purposes.

   * **Promotional Offers:** Sometimes we send offers to selected groups of Teradek.com customers on behalf of other businesses.
 When we do this, we do not give that business your name and address.
 If you do not want to receive such offers, please adjust communication preferences.